-1. Illinois Agriculture lawyer Tom Howard explains that the Trump Tariffs have sliced off about 20% from the price of soybeans year-over-year from 2017 to 2018, and farmers are feeling the pinch – all while facing rising interest rates and inflation of input prices from the hot economy.
+1. Illinois Agriculture lawyer Tom Howard explains that ag prices move really fast so that farmers can be left feeling the pinch – all while facing rising interest rates and inflation of input prices from the hot economy.

 2. To protect the Collateral Base, please review your financial institutions’ practices and ag portfolio for the following best practices.

 3. Did all the owners of the farm ground sign the loan documents?
 Case law has found that when a farm is held by two spouses, but only one signs the loan documents, then the bank’s lien only attached to that spouse’s half of the proceeds.

 4. Does the Agricultural Security Agreement describe the debt well enough?
 Consumer goods are not equipment, and future advances clauses, or dragnet clauses, cannot be added after the loan goes bad.
 Write your loan documents as broad as possible to secure every possible asset to ensure recovery.